alvinng4/Gravity-Simulator/README.md

 ```
 python3 gravity_sim
 ```
-Note that the menu buttons may not work perfectly on the first execution of the program.
+Note that due to unknown reason, the menu buttons may not work perfectly on the first execution of the program.

 ## Control
 `W` `A` `S` `D`: move camera\